chulin-tw/demo_simple_list/README.md

 ## simpleList
-a simpleList to show text and pic for exercise
+a simpleList to show text and pic for exercise like moment in wechat

 ## start
 ```